 In this guide, we will explain what Shared, VPS, & Dedicated hosting plans are and list out the differences between them so you can determine which is right for you.

 Shared Hosting is very similar to living in an Apartment Complex.
 All residents are in the same location and must share the available resources with everyone including the pool, parking lot, and playground.
 In shared hosting, all accounts must share the available resources with all the other accounts on the server.
 These include CPU time, memory, and disk space.
 Our System Administrators monitor all of our shared servers 24/7.

 Dedicated Hosting includes our Essential, Advanced, and Elite Dedicated Server Hosting Plans.
 Dedicated Hosting can be compared to owning a house.
 You have access to all the resources available on the machine and no one else’s account resides on the machine (your house).
-(This PDF gets into the nitty gritty of Dedicated Hosting.)

-Apartment living to Condo living
+Apartment Living to Condo Living

 Shared accounts are great for most users as you can host all sorts of applications on them (such as WordPress) and there are plenty of email accounts to go around.
-If you compare Shared Hosting to Apartment living, a need for an upgrade may arise if you have:
+If you compare Shared Hosting to apartment living, a need for an upgrade may arise if you have:

 Condo Living to Single Family Home Living

 Keeping with the condo analogy, you have a lot of control, but you don’t have complete control.
 There are many reasons that a Condo was great for you at one point in your life, but you’re at the point where you have a big family and there’s a lot going on every day.
 You may decide to buy a single-family home, where you’ll have plenty of parking and extra bathrooms.